ISEM 3XX: Integrative Sem Placeholder

 ISEM 360: Environments for Well-Being

-This course provides an introduction to a range of viewpoints, concepts, and characteristics of human behavior in existing designed spaces.
-Cultural, social, and psychological factors are examined, e.g., relationships to water, responses to open and enclosed spaces (both interior and exterior), roles of textures and aromas, relationships to the natural environment, etc. Various theories and methods of environmental assessment and design are studied that are based on an understanding of mutually supportive relationships between people and their physical environment.
-This course looks at how people use and are impacted by various environments and stimuli from a range of cultural, psychological and physical perspectives.
+This course introduces a range of viewpoints, concepts, and characteristics of human behavior in existing designed spaces.
+Cultural, social, biological, and psychological factors are examined, e.g., relationships to water, responses to open and enclosed spaces (both interior and exterior), roles of textures and aromas, relationships to the natural environment, etc. Various theories and methods of environmental assessment and design are studied that are based on an understanding of mutually supportive relationships between people and their physical environment.
+This course looks at how people use and are impacted by various environments and stimuli from a range of cultural, psychological, and physical perspectives.
 [Writing Intensive]

 Credits: 3